the MAC:

 Not much has changed in nearly one-thousand years of higher education.
 Blackboards replaced by white-boards and projectors.
 Pencils and typewriters for buttons and electronic documents.

-Staying in the same place for four years, is neither diversity enhancing nor globally educated.
-Even with the advent of long distance travel, and world wide instantaneous communication capabilities, institutions remain geo-locked.
+Staying in the same place for four years, neither enhances diversity nor accomplishes other institutions marketing claims of students being globally educated.
+Even with the advent of long distance travel, and world wide instantaneous communication capabilities, institutions still remain geo-locked.

 The college, is actually one boutique cohort at a time - synchronous learning for 64 candidates towards a specific degree.
 Asynchronous learning is not effective in creating meaningful connections in a degree program, and ignores the power of a group on a mission towards the same ends.